jitsi/handbook/docs/dev-guide/react-native-sdk.md

  - onReadyToClose
    `Function` - Takes a function that gets triggered when ```READY_TO_CLOSE``` action is dispatched, more exactly when one exits a conference.

+- onVideoMutedChanged
+  `Function` - Takes a function that gets triggered when ```SET_VIDEO_MUTED``` action is dispatched, more exactly when video mute state is changed.

 ### room
 `string` - Name of the room where the conference takes place.